aran085/Game-Match-Highlight-Creator/README.md

 * [ ] Develop a GUI to upload a full video and press download for highlights.
 * [ ] Automatically generate the audio file for the video file uploaded by user.
-* [ ] Make the variable parameters like sample rat
+* [ ] Make the variable parameters like sample rate,filename,chunk size, thres